17ringe/macos_installer/README.md

 #### Current Limitations
 * Will only handle .app bundles in a .dmg
-* May yield unpredictable results if more than one .app bundle is in a given .dmf
+* May yield unpredictable results if more than one .app bundle is in a given .dmg